Herby Veg Muffins

 fine salt, 5ml (1 teaspoon) - optional depending on your taste

-black sesame seeds, to taste, for sprinkling on top - optional
+sesame seeds (white or black), to taste, for sprinkling on top - optional

 TO SERVE